data-farmers/data-farmers.github.io/_posts/2019-06-10-sammon-mapping.md

 ![Sammon1](img/sammon/sammon1.png)
 ![Sammon2](img/sammon/sammon2.png)

-Sammon Mapping is then a perfect start for visualizing your high dimensionality dataset, searching for recurrent structures and shapes.
+Sammon Mapping is then a perfect startpoint for visualizing a high dimensionality dataset, searching for recurrent structures and shapes.

 ## The algorithm